alsprogrammer/aaeon_up_board_setup/README.md

 You should note  Python 3.6 is the default python3 interpreter in the Up Board repositories.
 All the libs are provided for this particular interpreter.

 Probably I would upgrade these versions as default python3 version becomes more contemporary in the Up Board repos.

+If you want to work with ROS too, just perform

+    fab --prompt-for-login-password --prompt-for-sudo-password -H UP_BOARD_IP install-ros

+(this feature is not fully tested yet).

+Do not forget, if you are going to use installed ROS, before every use you have to perform

+    source /opt/ros/melodic/setup.bash

+command in every session you are going to work with ROS.